NeuroTechX/ntx_slack_archive/devices.md

  >With a little practice and tweaks, openbci is definitely up to the standard.
 You might want to add  the wifi shield, it has a more reliable connection.

+10/2/2017 9:42 PM

+ **jamoonie94** :

+ >what parts are essential and what would you recommend